amolkhatri/bookmark-search-chrome-extension/README.md

 1. Click the extension icon in the Chrome browser toolbar.
 2. Start typing the title or URL of the bookmark you want to search for.
 3. The extension will display matching bookmarks in real-time as you type.
-4. Click on the desired bookmark to open it in a new tab or the current tab.
+4. Click on the desired bookmark to open it in a new tab.

 ## License